Arda66/Petshop-App/README.md

-# Pawder – Your Pet's Best Friend
+# Dog Matching App – Your Pet's Best Friend

-Pawder is an intuitive, user-friendly mobile application designed to cater to all your pet's needs.
-From finding the perfect food to accessories that keep them active and entertained, Pawder ensures that your furry friends are always well taken care of.
+This intuitive, user-friendly mobile application is designed to cater to your pet's needs.
+From finding the perfect food to accessories that keep them active and entertained, this mobile app ensures that your furry friends are always well cared for.

 ## Features
 - **Browse Products**: A vast selection of pet products, including food, toys, and accessories, all at your fingertips.
 - **Shopping Cart**: Add items to your shopping cart and manage quantities as you shop.
 - **Categories**: Discover products sorted into categories for easy navigation.
-- **Deals and Discounts**: Get access to exclusive deals and discounts on premium pet products.
+- **Deals and Discounts**: Access exclusive deals and discounts on premium pet products.
 - **Search Functionality**: Quickly find exactly what you're looking for with our efficient search bar.
 - **Favorites**: Mark products as favorites for quicker access in future shopping sessions.
 - **Order History**: Review your past orders and easily repurchase regular items.